What To Expect

 A safe, enjoyable camp environment is our #1 priority.
 Please be sure to review Rec & Ed's behavior policy before the start of camp.

-For campers ages 10 and under, we ask parents/guardians to walk your camper in each morning and come inside to pick them up each afternoon.
+For campers ages 10 and under, Rec & Ed asks parents/guardians to walk your camper in each morning and come inside to pick them up each afternoon.
 Please have a driver's license or other form of picture ID ready.
 Only persons listed on the camper's information form are authorized to pick up and sign out your camper, unless a parent/guardian notifies us during camp.
 Under no circumstances are children allowed to leave our program with an unauthorized person.

-Campers bring packed lunches to camp.
-Lunches are kept at room temperature for the morning.
-There are several ways to keep packed lunches safe to eat:
+Packed lunches at camp are often kept at room temperature for 4-6 hours.
+There are several ways to keep a packed lunch safe to eat:

 Choose foods that may safely be kept at room temperature